 Your lawyer can go over the details of your claim and discuss the matter with expert witnesses to determine whether healthcare providers acted in ways that go against the standard of care.
 If so, those at-fault parties should be held responsible.

 Why Choose Birth Injury Lawyers Group for your Florida HIE Claim?

 The Birth Injury Lawyers Group is a national firm with experience in handling birth injury cases.
 Over the past two decades, we’ve recovered more than $750 million for parents whose children have suffered from medical malpractice.

 If your infant has suffered from HIE or a similar birth injury, an experienced Florida hypoxic ischemic encephalopathy attorney can determine if you have a viable case and help you take the next steps toward obtaining the compensation your family needs.

-Get a FREE Consultation With Florida Hypoxic Ischemic Encephalopathy Attorneys Today
+Get a Free Consultation with a Florida Hypoxic Ischemic Encephalopathy Attorney Today

 The Birth Injury Lawyers Group was founded by attorneys who have personally experienced birth injuries in their own families.
 Our compassionate lawyers are dedicated to one goal: getting your baby the justice and compensation they are owed.